toulbar2/visualsudoku/README.md

 application solves it and displays the solution (that it is possible to save as an image file).

+# Download and install on smartphone :

-# Download and install the 'Visual Sudoku' application on smartphone :
+  To download and install the 'Visual Sudoku' application on smartphone :

   1) Download the visualsudoku-release.apk APK file from Github repository :